-Before the introduction of the ASCII standard, computer manufacturers handeled the encoding issue in their own way.
+Before the introduction of the ASCII standard, computer manufacturers handled the encoding issue in their own way.
 This resulted in the problem that different computers were not able to communicate with each other.
 Further, the manufacturers created their own methods to represent letters, numbers, and so on and around 60 different methods evolved at the time.
 I.B.M alone had around nine different character sets.
 For the encoding of Latin characters, EBCDIC, which IBM developed in parallel to ASCII for its system/360, was a serious competitor at that time and is incompatible with ASCII, is used almost exclusively on mainframes.
 The handling of the alphabet is more difficult in EBCDIC, because it is divided into two separate code areas.

 References and Further Reading:

 - The History of Character Codes

 - ASCII Code at Wikidata

 - Dit dit dit da dit – The first Morse Telegram, SciHi Blog

 - Émile Baudot and his Telegraph, SciHi Blog

 - The IBM System/360 and the Use of Microcode, SciHi Blog